likicv/usysml-test-cases/README.md

 - Discussion -- discussion of the test case, possibly including some negative examples to highlight the points made, expected output, rules or constraints

-## The notation used in the “Expected output” section
+## The notation used in the Test Cases “Expected output” section

 The Test Case "Expected output" section is not SysML v2 textual notation, rather this is a special notation developed for the purpose of uSysML Test